peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 listed first; type-specific consistency criteria are described in separate subsections.

+In order to determine plausible consistency of CDS/CDNSKEY or CSYNC RRsets across the child's nameservers, the Parental Agent MUST fetch all IP addresses for each nameserver hostname as listed in the Child's delegation from the Parent, using a validating resolver at one vantage point, and including glue records if available.
+Before acting on any CDS/CDNSKEY or CSYNC record for the child, the Parental Agent MUST have established plausible consistency by querying all of these IP addresses for the record set(s) in question, as per the guidelines spelled in the following subsections.

 In all cases, consistency is REQUIRED across received responses only.
 (A NODATA response is a received response.)